Naz Baloch

-Naz Baloch is a Pakistani politician, member of the National Assembly of Pakistan.
-Member of Standing Committees Broadcast, Information, and Information Technology.
-She is the face of the electronic media in Pakistan, a key spokesperson of Pakistan People's Party.
-Naz Baloch belongs to Rind Baloch tribe, she joined Pakistan Tehreek-e-Insaf in 2011 as a young political activist, and within 2 years of her dynamic grassroots politics, she got elected as Central Vice President of Pakistan Tehreek-e-Insaf in May 2013 and became the member of Central Executive Committee.
-She contested General Elections 2013 from NA-240 Karachi, a difficult constituency for a woman to contest.

-Her contributions in the 2014 PTI Dharna as a frontline young leader who managed the media with her tireless efforts made her more popular among the masses.

-In July 2017 Naz Baloch joined Pakistan People's Party.
-Her father Abdullah Baloch is a founding member PPP and Minister during Zulfiqar Ali Bhutto's tenure.
-She is also an active member of the International Visitors Leadership Program, USA.
+Naz Baloch is a Pakistani politician, member of the National Assembly of Pakistan and Former Parliamentary Secretary Climate Change.
+She is affiliated with the Pakistan Peoples Party (PPP) and is a member of the Parliamentary Standing Committees on Human Rights, Planning, Development and Special Initiatives, and Industries and Production.

+Baloch has officially represented Pakistan at several international forums, including the United Nations Climate Change Conference (COP27) held in Egypt, the Internet Governance Forum in Poland, and the United States Commercial Law Development Program (CLDP) in 2021.
+At these forums, she participated in discussions related to climate finance, digital governance and resilience.

 Early life and education

-She has bachelor's degree in Economics from St. Joseph's College.
+Baloch has bachelor's degree in Economics from St. Joseph's College.
 Her ethnically Baloch father, Abdullah Baloch, is a high-ranking member of Pakistan Peoples Party, Ex-Minister Zulfiqar Ali Bhutto tenure.

 Political career

-She joined PTI in August 2011.
-She contested general election from Karachi for national assembly Constituency NA-240 in May 2013 as a candidate of Pakistan Tehreek-e-Insaf.
-After getting married on 22 April 2011 she joined PTI in August 2011, turning down the option of joining the family party PPP.
+After getting married on 22 April 2011, Baloch joined the Pakistan Tehreek-e-Insaf (PTI) in August 2011, turning down the option of joining her family's party, Pakistan Peoples Party (PPP).
 She is the only woman in her family to have taken part in party politics, as it is uncommon for Baloch women to take part in public affairs.

-On 11 May 2013, she was the only women contestant in the constituency and was the runner-up, receiving 21,094 votes.
+She contested general election from Sindh for national assembly in May 2013 as a candidate of PTI for the national assembly.
+She was the only women contestant in the Constituency NA-240 and was the runner-up, receiving 21,094 votes.

-On 16 July 2017, Naz Baloch joined Pakistan Peoples Party leaving her party affiliation with Pakistan Tehreek-e-Insaf.
+On 16 July 2017, Baloch joined the Pakistan Peoples Party (PPP), leaving her party affiliation with Pakistan Tehreek-e-Insaf (PTI).